New York, Susquehanna and Western Railway: Launch of intermodal trains

 DO decided to purchase some additional diesels to accommodate their expanding intermodal operations.
 They originally planned to purchase four ALCO C636s from Conrail, but after some coaxing from CSX for compatible motive power, DO instead purchased a fleet of EMD SD45s and F45s from GATX, which previously leased them to the Burlington Northern Railroad (BN).
 The NYS&W subsequently began to retire their ALCO diesel roster.

-Despite Conrail being kept out of the partnership, the NYS&W still used Conrail trackage and crews, as per their haulage agreement, and Conrail became slightly agitated by having to haul competing intermodal trains.
+Despite Conrail being kept out of the partnership, the NYS&W still used Conrail trackage and crews, as per their haulage agreement.
+Conrail became slightly agitated by having to haul competing intermodal trains.
 On April 1, 1986, Conrail renewed their haulage contract with the NYS&W with higher rates, hoping the railway would quietly abandon their intermodal operations.
 In doing so, Conrail allowed the NYS&W the opportunity to restore their Butler-Sparta route and to exercise their proposed trackage rights agreement.
-DO quickly initiated a rehabilitation and upgrade on the route, along with their former L&HR trackage, to accommodate their mainline intermodal traffic.
-The rehabilitation process lasted for six months and cost $8 million to complete, and the railway utilized a grant from NJDOT and a low-interest loan from the FRA.
+DO quickly initiated a rehabilitation and upgrade program on the embargoed original NYS&W route, along with their former L&HR trackage, in order to accommodate the new mainline intermodal traffic.
+The rehabilitation process lasted six months and cost $8 million to complete, for which the railway utilized a grant from NJDOT and a low-interest loan from the FRA.

-In October, the upgrades were completed, and the NYS&W began to use DO crews to operate haulage trains under their new trackage rights agreement over Conrail's Southern Tier Line between Binghamton and Campbell Hall, and over Conrail's L&HR line to the new NYS&W-Conrail interchange at Warwick.
-Since the rehabilitation process was face-paced, two derailments subsequently occurred on the Butler-Sparta route from some incomplete trackage, but they were quickly repaired, and no further accidents were reported.
+In October, the upgrades were completed.
+The NYS&W began to use DO crews to operate haulage trains under their new trackage rights agreement over Conrail's Southern Tier Line between Binghamton and Campbell Hall, and over Conrail's L&HR line to the new NYS&W-Conrail interchange at Warwick.
+Two derailments subsequently occurred on the Butler-Sparta route from some incomplete trackage, but they were quickly repaired, and no further accidents were reported.